Approximate Nearest Neighbor Oh Yeah (Annoy)

 In the previous tutorial, we deep-dived into Hierarchical Navigable Small Worlds (HNSW).
 HNSW is a graph-based indexing algorithm that today is one of the most popular indexing strategies used in vector databases.

 In this tutorial, we'll switch gears and talk about tree-based vector indexes.
-Specifically, we'll talk about Approximate Nearest Neighbor Oh Yeah (Annoy), an algorithm that uses a forest of trees to conduct the nearest neighbor search.
+Specifically, we'll talk about Approximate Nearest Neighbors Oh Yeah (Annoy), an algorithm that uses a forest of trees to conduct the nearest neighbor search.
 For those familiar with random forests or gradient-boosted decision trees, Annoy can seem like a natural extension of these algorithms, only for the nearest neighbor search rather than machine learning.
 As with our HNSW tutorial, we'll first walk through how Annoy works from a high level before developing our own simple Python implementation.

 Annoy basics